swarm64/s64da-compose/README.md

 5. Connect to the instance: `psql -h localhost -U postgres` (optional: -p {PORT} if other than 5432)

-6. Ingest data or run a benchmark for example with the [Swarm64 TPC Toolkit](https://github.com/swarm64/tpc-toolkit)
+6. Ingest data or run a benchmark for example with the [Swarm64 DA Benchmark Toolkit](https://github.com/swarm64/s64da-benchmark-toolkit)